 Ensure that learning materials are electronically accessible to all learners..
 Such facilities allow students to record lectures for learning that is more accessible and podcasts and interactive mediums to explain concepts.

-Incorporate innovative and creative designs to make sure people with disabilities have access to facilities with customized resources to facilitate mobility and inclusion..
-This creates a conducive environment where people with disabilities are comfortable.
+Incorporate innovative and creative designs to make sure persons with disabilities have access to facilities with customized resources to facilitate mobility and inclusion..
+This creates a conducive environment where persons with disabilities are comfortable.

-Use of technology to convey messages to people with sensory disabilities.
+Use of technology to convey messages to persons with sensory disabilities.

 4. Social Barriers